Fmsticks2/verisynth/NETLIFY_DEPLOYMENT.md

 1. Test the deployment thoroughly
 2. Monitor function performance and errors
-3. Consider implementing caching for frequently requested signed URLs
+3. Consider implementing request throttling and caching for frequent uploads
 4. Set up monitoring and alerting for production issues